Jahia/jcontent/.chachalog/ViNBTGrf.md

 "@jahia/jcontent": patch
 ---

-PublishAndWait by returning false if jobs are undefined.
-Upgrade cypress and jahia/cypress (#2397)
+fix visibilityScreen test by returning false on PublishAndWait if jobs are undefined; Upgrade cypress and jahia/cypress (#2397)